ddjerqq/EntityFrameworkCore.DataProtection/README.md

 ## Disclaimer

-This project is maintained by [one (tenx) developer](https://github.com/ddjerqq) and is not affiliated with Microsoft.
+This project is maintained by [one (10x) developer](https://github.com/ddjerqq) and is not affiliated with Microsoft.

 I made this library to solve my own problems with EFCore.
 I needed to store a bunch of protected personal data encrypted, among these properties were personal IDs, Emails, SocialSecurityNumbers and so on.
 As you know, you cannot query encrypted data with EFCore, and I wanted a simple yet boilerplate-free solution.
 Thus, I made this library.